Home » Repayment » Repayment Plans » Should I Wait for Biden’s New 5% IDR Plan?

 Affiliate Disclosure and Integrity Pledge

-Now that we have received some important details on Biden’s proposed new repayment plan, many borrowers are looking forward to the potential savings they might see.
+Now that we have received some important details on Biden’s proposed new repayment plan, now called SAVE, many borrowers are looking forward to the potential savings they might see.

 Even though the federal student loan repayment pause is still ongoing, I’ve already received several emails from borrowers thinking about adjusting their repayment strategy in light of this new plan.
 Some are even considering holding off on other options while they wait for the new plan to become available.